TheBitmap/TradeBot/README.md

 Lastly, this bot would not have been possible without the API developed by Coinables.
 Thank you sir.
 You can find the original API project here: https://github.com/coinables/Bitfinex-API-PHP

+If you make a bazillion dollars with my bot, maybe a kickback?

+BTC: 3FmfWJUef49frwCbGQagKn1aQxNuadpYLJ
+LTC: LNYtFZEJJXQMviTYN4ECB4L3WaqTxNsdfK

 -TheBitmap